cjboyle/cjboyle.github.io/index.md

 # About me

-I am a smart ass from Regina, Saskatchewan
+I am a software developer from Saskatoon, Saskatchewan

 ***